pingcap/tispark/docs/how_to_use_tidb_as_metastore_db.md

 ```

 Above SQLs help you create a user and grant access privileges to tables under `metastore_db`.

-When it comes to your case, you may change the user name `hive` and its password `mine` to something else.

 ### When you rely on spark itself to initialize metastore